kul1/turbolog/README.md

     $ gem install turbolog

+Once turbolog gem bundled, there are 3 steps to install.

-Then execute :
+Step 1/3 execute :

     $ rails g turbolog:install

-It will backup and include several gems
+It will backup and will include several gems

+Step 2/3 bundle install

+    $ bundle install

-Then execute :
+Step 3/3 execute :

     $ rails g turbolog:config

-It will run mongoid:config, devise install, devise Users and config omniauth and generate scaffold welcome to be an example
+It will run mongoid:config, devise install, devise Users and config omniauth and generate scaffold welcome as an example

 ## Usage

 Your rails app will have Log In/Log Out with Facebook authentication as a template for your modification.

+Additional Setup For Facebook in .env for example
+FACEBOOK_API="xxxxxxxxxxxxxxxxx"
+FACEBOOK_SECRET="xxxxxxxxxxxxxxxxxxxxxxxxxx"

 Other command: